 To develop coordination with your feet, you should have a rudiment routine for them – just like for your hands!

-Run though different rudiment variations on your feet.
+Run through different rudiment variations on your feet.
 This page covers every rudiment you’ll need.
 Start simple though, as flam and drag exercises can be very difficult with your feet.
-Begin with single strokes to check your basic technique first, then get to work on doubles, triplets and paradiddles.
+Begin with single strokes to check your basic technique first, then get to work on doubles, triplets, and paradiddles.
 Note down your top tempos for each exercise and work towards BPM goals.

 Foot Ostinato Patterns

 Once you’ve started incorporating foot rudiments into your drumming, you can begin to add some ostinato patterns on your feet as well.
 Once you’ve started to master these, you’ll open the door to a huge range of new beats and fills.

 Ostinato means a repeated music rhythm or pattern.
 In this case, you’ll be doing a repetitive pattern on your feet while doing something else with your hands.

 For example, you can do single strokes, double strokes, or paradiddles with your feet while you do other different rudiments with your hands.